jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 You may find this domain to be more technical than others, and if you have experience woring in a security engineering role you likely have an advantage.
 If not, allocate extra time to this domain to ensure you have a good understanding of the topics
 - **Algorithm**: a mathmatical function that is used in the encryption and decryption process; can be simply or very complex; also defined as a set of instructions by which encryption and decryption is done
+- **ASLR**: Address space layout randomization (ASLR) is a memory-protection process for operating systems (OSes) that guards against buffer-overflow attacks by randomizing the location where system executables are loaded into memory
 - **Block Mode Encryption**: using fixed-length sequences of input plaintext symbols as the unit of encryption
 - **Ciphertext**: altered form of a plaintext message so as to be unreadable for anyone expect the intended recipients (it's a secret)
 - **Collision**: occurs when a hash function generates the same output for different inputs
 - **Cryptanalysis**: study of techniques for attempting to defeat cryptographic techniques and generally information security services
 - **Cryptographic Hash function**: process or function that transforms an input plaintext into a unique value called a hash (or hash value); note that they do not use cryptographic algorithms, as hashes are one-way functions where it's infeasible to determine the plaintext; Message digests are an example of cryptographic hash
-- **Cryptography**: study of/application of methods to ssecure the meaning and content of messages, files etc by disguise, obscuration, or other transformations
+- **Cryptography**: study of/application of methods to secure the meaning and content of messages, files etc by disguise, obscuration, or other transformations
-- **Cryptosystem**: complete set of hardware, software, communictions elements and procedures that allow parties to communicate, store or use info protected by cryptographic means; includes algroithm, key, and key management functions
+- **Cryptosystem**: complete set of hardware, software, communications elements and procedures that allow parties to communicate, store or use info protected by cryptographic means; includes algroithm, key, and key management functions
 - **Cryptovariables(s)**: parameters associated with a particular cryptogrphic algorithm; e.g. block size, key length and number of iterations
 - **Decoding**: the reverse process from encoding, converting the encoded message back to plaintext format
 - **Decryption**: the reverse process from encryption
 - **Encoding**: action of changing a message or set of info into another format through the use of code; unlike encryption, encoded info can still be read by anyone with knowledge of the encoding process
 - **Encryption**: process and act of converting the message from plaintext to ciphertext (AKA enciphering)
-- **Frequency analysis**: form of cryptanalys that uses frequency of occurrence of letters, words or symbols in the plaintext as a way of reducing the search space
+- **Frequency analysis**: form of cryptanalysis that uses frequency of occurrence of letters, words or symbols in the plaintext as a way of reducing the search space
 - **Hybrid encryption system**: a system that uses both symmetric and asymmetric encryption
-- **Key**: the input that controls the operation of the cryptographic algorthm, determining the behavior of the algorithm and permis the reliable encyrption and decryption of the message
+- **Key**: the input that controls the operation of the cryptographic algorthm, determining the behavior of the algorithm and permits the reliable encyrption and decryption of the message
 - **Key pair**: matching set of one public and one private key
 - **Key escrow**: process by which keys (asymmetric or symmetric) are placed in a trusted storage agent's custody, for later retrieval
 - **Key generation**: the process of creating a new encryption/decryption key
 - **Key recovery**: process of reconstructing an encryption key from the cyphertext alone; if there is a workable key recovery system, it means the algorithm is not secure
 - **Key space**: represents the total number of possible values of keys in a cryptographic algorithm or password
+- **Meet-in-the-middle**: attack that uses a known plaintext message and both encryption of the plaintext and decryption of the ciphertext simultaneously in a brute-force manner to identify the encryption key; 2DES is vulnerable to this attack
+- **Multistate systems**: certified to handle data from different security classifications simultaneously
 - **One-time pad**: series of randomly generated symmetric encryption keys, each one to be used only once by the sender and recipient
 - **Out-of-band**: transmitting or sharing control information (e.g. encryption keys and crypto variables) by means of a separate and distinct communications path, channel, or system
 - **Plaintext**: message or data in its readable form, not turned into a secret